 I served mine with some dressed green salad for extra goodness.

-- 1 tsp ground cumin
+- 1 teaspoon ground cumin

-- 1 tsp paprika
+- 1 teaspoon smoked paprika

-- pinch salt
+- pinch sea salt

-- 390g carton of chopped tomatoes
+- 1 x 400g tin or carton of chopped tomatoes

 - 4 free-range eggs